CODA MUSIC AND ARTS TRUST DATA PROTECTION POLICY

 - Be informed how to keep it up to date

 - Be informed how the organisation is meeting its data protection obligations

 If an individual contacts the organisation requesting this information, this is called a subject access request.

 Subject access requests from individuals should be made by email, addressed to the CEO/data controller at email@example.com.

 The CEO/data controller will aim to provide the relevant data within 14 days

 The CEO/data controller will always verify the identity of anyone making a subject access request before handing over any information.

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

-Coda Music Trust aims to ensure that individuals are aware that their data is being processed, and that they understand:
+Coda Music and Arts Trust aims to ensure that individuals are aware that their data is being processed, and that they understand: